jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 {{< notice >}}
 This is an advanced performance technique.
-It's rarely needed in typical application code; consider it only if object creation is a proven bottleneck.
+It's rarely (never) needed in typical application code; consider it only if object creation is a proven bottleneck.
 {{< /notice >}}

 ## Background

 This post has been hanging on my backlog for a while, and I originally implemented this technique around 2020-2022, before C# introduced static abstract members in interfaces.
-At that time, using IL Emit was one of the ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided your types shared a common constructor signature.
+At that time, using IL Emit was one of the ways to achieve fast dynamic object creation without incurring the overhead of reflection—provided the types shared a common constructor signature.

 These days, .NET has evolved and there are newer, more idiomatic approaches available (see the [Modern Alternative](#modern-alternative-static-abstract-factory-method) below).
-Still, understanding this technique remains useful for legacy code, or in scenarios where you don't control all the types involved.
+Still, understanding this technique may be useful for legacy code, or in scenarios where you don't control all the types involved.

 ## Typical Scenario